 - An approved venue in Blackpool

-- A non-conformist religious building such as Roman Catholic, Methodist or United Reformed church where the church does not have an Authorised Person
+- A non-conformist religious building such as Roman Catholic, Methodist or United Reformed church where the church does not have a Responsible or Authorised Person

-There is also a fee for a Registrar to attend a non-conformist religious building (known as a Registered Building) which doesn't have an Authorised Person to witness and record the legal aspects of the ceremony.
+There is also a fee for a Registrar to attend a non-conformist religious building (known as a Registered Building) which doesn't have a Responsible or Authorised Person to witness and record the legal aspects of the ceremony.
 The fee can be found in Marriage and Civil Partnership and Naming and Renewal of Vows and is currently £86.